Pulmonary hypertension

 If medicines do not help control the symptoms of pulmonary hypertension, surgery may be recommended.
 Surgeries and procedures to treat pulmonary hypertension may include:

 • Atrial septostomy.
-This treatment may be recommended if medicines don't control pulmonary hypertension symptoms.
+This treatment may be done if medicines don't control pulmonary hypertension symptoms.
 In an atrial septostomy, a doctor creates an opening between the upper left and right chambers of the heart.
 The opening reduces the pressure on the right side of the heart.
 Potential complications include irregular heartbeats called arrhythmias.

 Lifestyle and home remedies